GunnerLab/mcce4_tutorial/docs/installation/tools.md

 ## MCCE4-Tools 🔧

 Check out the companion repository __MCCE4-Tools__ that provides post-simulation scripts and their codebase to process and analyze MCCE4 outputs and thus, do not require compilation of executable files or PBE solvers but an approriate conda environment.
+Most of MCCE's microstate tools can be found in MCCE4-Tools.

 [🧰 __MCCE4-Tools GitHub__](https://github.com/GunnerLab/MCCE4-Tools){: .btn .btn-blue }

+See README on GitHub for installation instructions.